LENTIL & BARLEY SOUP

 This lentil soup is delicious, filling, and reheats very well (ditto for freezing it, and not all lentil dishes do well after being frozen).
 It is adapted from the wonderful cookbook Essential Pépin, and from a family recipe.
-I use tiny, dark green "French lentils," sometimes labeled differently from store to store, because they hold up much better than green ones in the soup.
+I use tiny black lentils because they hold up much better than green ones in the soup.
 Please DO NOT substitute red lentils in this recipe, as they turn to mush.
 You can substitute chicken broth for beef broth, or just use water if you're in a real bind, but the best flavor I've found in this soup is the beef stock.
+To read my updates on this recipe, please click here!

-2 cups French lentils, picked over and soaked for about 6 hours ahead of time, in enough filtered water to cover the lentils (plus abut 1/4 tsp. sea salt added to the soak water--boosts the lentils' flavor)
+2 cups lentils (I like black lentils the best, and French lentils will also work), picked over and soaked for about 6 hours ahead of time, in enough filtered water to cover the lentils (plus abut 1/4 tsp. sea salt added to the soak water--boosts the lentils' flavor)

 1 quart (4 cups) organic beef broth (one of those boxes of broth from the store is a quart)